jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 * Create a baseline with a simple or known network (like VGG) for data verification and comparison.
 * Start with a simple network that works: fewer layers, customization and regularization layers.
 * Sample and verify training data, labels in a few batches.
-* Do not waste time on a large dataset with long iterations during early development.
+* Do not waste time on a large dataset with long iterations or large data batch during early development.
 * Verify the trainable parameters initialization.
+* Verify the range of the input and the output. (like [-1, 1] or [0, 1])
 * Create simple scenarios for verification during **early development**:
 	* Does early training beats random guessing?
-	* Turn off non-critical options (e.g. regularization, data pre-processing).
+	* Turn off non-critical options (e.g. regularization, data augmentation).
 	* Verify if loss and accuracy improves during training.
 	* Overfit with a tiny dataset.
 The loss should drop quickly towards 0 with regularization off.
-	* Use fewer loss functions to reduce scaling problems of the regularization factors.
 * If loss remains high or gradient approaches NaN, experiment different learning rates.
 	* For NaN, decrease the rate every time by a factor of 10.
 	* If $$\Delta W$$ is tiny, increase the rate every time by a factor of 10.